PraweenPongpat/pongpat-app2/README.md

 These are the basic quesitons that you might ask...

 Once you run the program! you will find the main page.

 Note

-serial number is in format: A-XXX-XXX-XXX where A must be letter, X can be either number or letter serial number must be unique for each item. name if the item must be in the length of 2-256 characters, inclusive
+- serial number is in format: A-XXX-XXX-XXX where A must be letter, X can be either number or letter serial number must be unique for each item.
+- name, if the item must be in the length of 2-256 characters, inclusive.
-price: must be a non-negative integer, with at most 2 digits decimal places
+- price, must be a non-negative, with at most 2 digits decimal places.

 1. How can you add an item to the inventory list?
 	- simply click 'add an item' button